rsibanez89/jclaraz/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.

-ng new jclaraz --routing --style=scss --prefix=jc
+* Run `ng new jclaraz --routing --style=scss --prefix=jc`

   * --routing: will do add routing to the project
   * --style=scss: will change default styling to be scss
   * --prefix=jc: will do all new components to be prefixed jc

 ## Development server